-Although $a(\theta) = a$ for $\mathbb{D}a$ -and the expression above is unduly complicated-, it can be used as a starting point to develop an approximation of $W^{-1}$ for general surfaces that allow polar angle parametrization of their boundary.
-We point out that the flat screen need not be the result of a transformed unit disk via a $C^1$ -diffeomorphism as in the previous subsection.
+Although $a(\theta) = a$ for \mathbb{D}a -and the expression above is unduly complicated-, it can be used as a starting point to develop an approximation of W^{-1} for general flat open surfaces that allow polar angle parametrization $a(\theta)$ of their boundary.

+Consequently, we build our shape-aware preconditioner for flat screens using (3.14).
+We point out that the flat screen for which this approximation is valid, need not be the result of a transformed unit disk via a C^1 -diffeomorphism as in the previous subsection.
 However, a piecewise Lipschitz transformation is still required.

-REMARK 5.
+Remark 5.
 This can be regarded as an interpretation of Fabrikant's approximation for more general flat screens discussed in [6, Section 3.3].